Choose Language

 California Students Vote Project Overview

-Established in 2016, the California Secretary of State (SOS) Students Vote Project (SVP) is a statewide nonpartisan program that elevates college student voices and promotes civic engagement efforts to build a more inclusive democracy.
-Through the creation of the Students Vote Project, California was the first state in the nation to build partnerships across the state’s major higher education systems to empower students to participate in the democratic process.
-Program objectives include increasing college student voter education, voter registration, and outreach.
+Established in 2016, the California Secretary of State (SOS) Students Vote Project (SVP) is a statewide nonpartisan program that amplifies college student voices and promotes civic engagement efforts to build a more inclusive democracy.
+Through the creation of the Students Vote Project, California was the first state in the nation to form partnerships across the state’s major higher education systems to empower students to participate in the democratic process.
+The program objectives aim to improve college student voter education, increase college student voter registration, and provide civic and voter outreach opportunities.
 The SVP achieves these objectives by hosting civic engagement events, creating educational resources, and partnering with campuses and outreach organizations.

-One civic engagement event that occurs during statewide election years is the California University and College Ballot Bowl.
-Created in 2018, the Ballot Bowl is a friendly competition where all California higher education systems can compete to register the most students to vote.
+One civic engagement event that occurs during statewide election years is the California College and University Ballot Bowl.
+The Ballot Bowl is a friendly competition in which higher education campuses compete to register the most students to vote and showcase civic engagement efforts.
+The SVP hosts the Ballot Bowl during an even numbered years leading up to the general election.

 The Student Civic and Voter Empowerment Act (SCVEA)

-In 2019, the Student Civic and Voter Empowerment Act (California Education Code §66850-66852; California Elections Code §2148.5) was enacted to give California colleges and universities the necessary tools to increase civic engagement and participation among young voters.
-In 2020, the California Secretary of State Students Vote Project was expanded to support and ensure implementation of the landmark law.
-The law requires the California SOS to work directly with the California Community Colleges (CCCs) and California State Universities (CSUs) to increase college student voter registration.
+In 2019, the Student Civic and Voter Empowerment Act (SCVEA) (California Education Code §§ 66850-66852; California Elections Code § 2148.5) was enacted to provide California colleges and universities with the necessary tools to enhance civic engagement and participation among young voters.
+In 2020, the California Secretary of State Students Vote Project was expanded to support implementation of the landmark law.
+The law requires the California SOS to collaborate with the California Community Colleges (CCCs) and California State Universities (CSUs) to increase college student registration.
 Colleges and universities are encouraged to participate in SVP civic learning opportunities to receive and distribute voter education resources.
 While the University of California (UC) and the Association of Independent California Colleges and Universities (AICCU) campuses are not required to participate, they continue to be strong partners and supporters of student civic engagement.

 Civic and Voter Empowerment Coordinators (CVEC)